theUpsider/faculty-bot/README.md

 Here you may speficy other adjustable settings of the bot.
 - adstimeout: the time in milliseconds before an ad in the ads-channel gets deleted
+- CharsForLevel: how many characters in a message should equal to 1 Point of Experience

 ### Other